OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5051.md

 # Event ID 5051: A file was virtualized

 ## Description
-Event ID 5051: A file was virtualized
+This event should be generated when file was virtualized using LUAFV.
+This event occurs very rarely during standard LUAFV file virtualization.
+There is no example of this event in this document.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|